eclipse-hono/hono/example/readme.md

 * The compiled *Hono* artifacts
 * An *Apache Qpid Dispatch Router* instance

+You can build all required artifacts and docker images by running the following command in the project's root folder:

+    $ mvn clean install -Pbuild-docker-image

 ##### Prerequisites

 The easiest way to run the example is by using [Docker Compose](https://docs.docker.com/compose) to start up *Dispatch Router* and *Hono Server* *Docker* images.
 However, it is also possible to run these images individually using plain *Docker* (see next section).